alexbelgium/hassio-addons/piwigo/README.md

-# Home assistant add-on: qBittorrent
+# Home assistant add-on: Piwigo
 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield]

 ## About

-Transmission is a bittorrent client.
+Piwigo is a photo gallery software for the Web.
-This addon is based on the [docker image](https://github.com/linuxserver/qbittorrent) from linuxserver.io.
+This addon is based on the [docker image](https://github.com/linuxserver/piwigo) from linuxserver.io.

 ## Installation